**RESCHEDULED TO 10 & 17 NOVEMBER, 10.00-13.00**

-Join Dance Base and Associate Artist Farah Saleh on Refugee Week for Gesture Exchange - a new creative project that will bring participants from different backgrounds together for a morning of movement, connection and collaboration.
+Join Dance Base and Associate Artist Farah Saleh for Gesture Exchange - a new creative project that will bring participants from different backgrounds together for a morning of movement, connection and collaboration.
+These sessions are kindly supported by the Scottish Refugee Council.

 In these two interactive sessions, participants from refugee and non-refugee backgrounds will work together with dance artist, Farah Saleh, to explore their shared unique narratives, gestures and embodied knowledge.
 Through a series of gentle exercises, group tasks and smaller group work, Farah and the participants will then work together to develop these individual daily gestures into a collective movement language that can be used to express and perform together.